Programme Accreditation

 Application for Programme Accreditation is received at MFHEA.

-Acknowledgement is sent within approx. 5 to 10 working days.
+Acknowledgement is sent within approx. 10 working days.

 Once it is confirmed that the application is filled in as requested, an invoice will be issued and sent to the provider within approx. two working weeks.